grifferz/pah-irc/README.md

 ### Private commands

 These commands can be given in private message to the bot.
-Against there are some interactions that are more natural, in response to the state of the game.
+Again there are some interactions that are more natural, in response to the state of the game.

 Many commands optionally take a channel parameter.
 This is only needed if the player is in more than one active game.
 That's fairly unlikely so most of the